FBW23/book-app/README.md

   - Update your ADD_BOOK handler in your reducer:
     - Comment out the creation of the ID here (the ID is now created by the API!)
   - Update your addBook action:
-    - It should receive the full book as parameter (so including ID, not just title & author) and should also the full book as payload to Redux
+    - It should receive the full book as parameter (so including ID, not just title & author) and should send the full book as payload to Redux

 Bonus:
 - Implement a modal dialog for your delete method